 Let’s be honest, nothing is better than a warm fresh-smelling load of laundry.
 It makes you just want to bury yourself in it.

-Dryer sheets have scents in the coating on the sheet that release in the dryer when the sheet gets heated up.
+Dryer sheets have a fresh scent in the coating on the sheet that releases in the dryer when the sheet gets heated up.

-You might be able to think of a few more, but these are the big ones.
+You might be able to think of a few more benefits, but these are the big ones.
 Now, let’s look at the cons.

 Cons of Dryer Sheets